HomeLatest NewseHealthJapan issues strict guidelines for US troop movement amid Coronavirus surge

 Infections among US force members are not included in Okinawa’s daily case reports, although cases among local Japanese staff on the bases are.
 Okinawa Governor Denny Tamaki has previously criticised the US military for failing to adhere to Japan’s strict measures for overseas arrivals, and last month Hayashi expressed ‘strong regret’ to the commander of US forces in Japan over the growing number of virus cases.

-Hayashi said then that the US military was not adhering to Japan's policy of testing incoming travellers for the virus on arrival, and requiring them to quarantine for two weeks.
+Hayashi said then that the US military was not adhering to Japan’s of testing incoming travellers for the virus on arrival, and requiring them to quarantine for two weeks.
 Since the complaint, US soldiers are now being tested within 24 hours of arrival, according to Tokyo.

 In other parts of Japan, US bases have also reported a surge in infections in recent weeks.
 Overall, Japan’s infection rate remains comparatively low, with just over 2,600 cases reported nationwide on Wednesday.